Open Now — 24/7 Plumbing

 Spanner Tap Fitting

 Since water passes through these valves daily, the chances of mineral deposits are pretty high.
-Besides being corroded, the valve seat can also develop natural wear and tear, making them less susceptible to leaks.
+Besides being corrupted, the valve seat can also develop natural wear and tear, making it less susceptible to leaks.

 5. Lime Or Calcium Build-up

 Usually, there tends to be a mineral build-up.
 The lime build-up is usually the scaly, hard deposits that settle on the tap, making it difficult to operate.
 Since this results in the tap not being opened or closed properly, it can lead to leaky faucets.
-The lime deposit on the tap does not allow you to overcome the friction and close the tap.
+The lime deposit on the tap prevents you from overcoming the friction and closing the tap.

-There are several ways you can get rid of limescale or even prevent it from happening.
+You can eliminate limescale or even prevent it from happening in several ways.
 The most common way is to use a vinegar and lemon juice mixture and scrub the surface of the leaking taps.
-White vinegar is known to be effective at dissolving limescale, and lemon juice has properties that prevent limescale from building up.
+White vinegar is effective at dissolving limescale, and lemon juice has properties that prevent limescale from building up.

 6. Poor Sealing